All bats and their roosts are protected under:

 Bats roost in a variety of structures and trees throughout the UK.
 If work is planned on buildings (including modern builds), bridges, trees or other structures it is important to contact us as bats could be present.
 Planners will also advise that bat surveys should be undertaken to structures undergoing planning consent.

-To prevent delays in your project it’s important to get in touch as early as possible as bat surveys are highly seasonal and any mitigation required can take time to process.
+To prevent delays in your project, it’s important to get in touch as early as possible as bat surveys are highly seasonal and any mitigation required can take time to process.

 How can EcoNorth help me?

 EcoNorth can advise you on bat legislation and provide pragmatic approaches to establishing the presence of bats, and required mitigation where the species are recorded.
-Our Ecologist apply best practice guidelines along with our in-depth knowledge of each particular bat species, habitat requirements and present the results in our detailed professional reports to inform and support your projects’ planning application or other consenting process.
-EcoNorth undertake all bat-related surveys in accordance with Bat Conservation Trust guidelines.
+Our Ecologists apply best practice guidelines along with our in-depth knowledge of each particular bat species, habitat requirements and present the results in our detailed professional reports to inform and support your projects’ planning application or other consenting process.
+EcoNorth undertakes all bat-related surveys in accordance with Bat Conservation Trust guidelines.
 Bat survey types and when they can be undertaken are detailed below:

 A preliminary bat roost assessment should be undertaken on any structures or trees which will be impacted by the development.
 The assessment will classify the structure as having negligible, low, moderate or high suitability of supporting roosting bats, based on factors such as the building materials, the presence of potential access routes suitable for use by bats, and any field signs recorded.
 While no further work is required for negligible suitability sites, 1 activity survey is then required for low suitability sites, 2 for moderate suitability buildings and 3 for high suitability buildings.
 Aerial tree inspection by our certified climbers can often be more conclusive when assessing trees.
 More information on preliminary assessments can be found here.